Chuckey in Greene County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Location.
 36° 12.945′ N, 82° 41.27′ W. Marker is in Chuckey, Tennessee, in Greene County.
 Marker is at the intersection of Chuckey Pike and Chuckey Hwy, on the left when traveling south on Chuckey Pike.
+Marker is located at the southeast corner of the intersection.
 Touch for map.
-Marker is located at the southeast corner of the intersection.
 Marker is in this post office area: Chuckey TN 37641, United States of America.
+Touch for directions.

 Categories. • Churches & Religion • Settlements & Settlers •